-- FORM 10-K (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECT FION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 202 2 or ☐ TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF For the transit ion period from to Con nmission File Number 001-40920 Webb Acquisit Cayman Islands (State or other jurisdiction of incorporation) 98-1587626 (IRS Employer Identification No.) 770 E Technology Way F Orem, UT (Address of principal executive 84097 (Zip Code) Registrant's telepho one number, including area code: (4 15) 629-9066 Securities regi stered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A ordinary share and one-half of one redeemable warrant WWACU The Nasdaq Stock Market Class A ordinary shares, par value \$0.0001 per WWAC The Nasdaq Stock Market share Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an exercise price of \$11.50 WWACW The Nasdaq Stock Market - red pursuant to section 12(g) of the Act: None - Indicate by check mark if the Registrant is a well-known seas oned issuer, as defined in Rule 405 of f the Securities Act.
-YES \square NO \boxtimes Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES \square NO \boxtimes Indicate by check mark whether the Registrant: (1) has filed a 1934 during the preceding 12 months (or for such shorter per filing requirements for the past 90 days.
-YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted Regulation S-T (\S 232.405 of this chapter) during the precedifiles).
-YES \boxtimes NO \square
+FORM 10-K/A (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECT ECURITIES EXCHANGE ACT OF 1934 fiscal year ended December 31, 202 For the • • or ☐ TRANSITION REPORT PURSUANT TO S 1934 SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF For the transit ion period from to Com nmission File Number 001-40920 Webb Acquisiti Cayman Islands (State or other jurisdiction of incorporation) 98-1587626 (IRS Employer Identification No.) 770 E Technology Way F 13-16 Orem, UT (Address of principal executive offices) 84097 (Zip Code) Registrant's telepho ne number, including area code: (4 15) 629-9066 • stered pursuant to Section 12(b) of t 9 Trading Name of each exchange Title of each class Symbol(s) on which registered Units, each consisting of one Class A ordinary share and one-half of one redeemable warrant WWACU The Nasdaq Stock Market Class A ordinary shares, par value \$0.0001 per share WWAC The Nasdaq Stock Market Redeemable warrants, each whole warrant exercisable for one Class A ordinary share at an exercise price of \$11.50 WWACW The Nasdaq Stock Market Securities register red pursuant to section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known season oned issuer, as defined in Rule 405 of the Securities Act.
+YES □ NO ⊠ Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15( d) of the Act.
+YES □ NO ⊠ Indicate by check mark whether the Registrant: (1) has filed a 1934 during the preceding 12 months (or for such shorter perifiling requirements for the past 90 days.
+YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted Regulation S-T ( $\S 232.405$ of this chapter) during the precedin files).
+YES $\boxtimes$ NO $\square$